Losant/losant-docs/docs/organizations/members.md

 ## Expired Invitations

 Any invitation that was not accepted after seven days has expired.
 Invitations in this state do not count against your new invitation limit.
-Invitees whose invitation has expired can no longer join your organization.
+Invitees whose invitation has expired can no longer join your organization, but can always be sent a new invitation (or a renewal).

 ### Renewing Expired Invitations